scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 Matrix completion problems arise in recommendation settings, and many information retrieval tasks can be described more accurately as ranking problems than classification or regression.
-The skdata library's low-level data interface provides a natural place to put code for loading the data sets used to evaluate algorithms for these other kinds of machine learning problem.
+The SkData library's low-level data interface provides a natural place to put code for loading the data sets used to evaluate algorithms for these other kinds of machine learning problem.
-Currently skdata's high level data interfaces do not have special support these other kinds of protocols.
+Currently SkData's high level data interfaces do not have special support these other kinds of protocols.
-To our knowledge there is nothing about these kinds of learning problems that makes them incompatible with the encapsulation techniques used in skdata, but the design has not been pushed in this direction.
+To our knowledge there is nothing about these kinds of learning problems that makes them incompatible with the encapsulation techniques used in SkData, but the design has not been pushed in this direction.

 High Level: Protocol Layer Usage
 --------------------------------

-This section describes the high-level *protocol* layer provided by the skdata library.
+This section describes the high-level *protocol* layer provided by the SkData library.
 The protocol layer provides users with a direct way to evaluate a particular learning algorithm on a particular data set.
 We will first look at how to use the protocol layer, and then we will look at how it works.

-To begin, let's look at how to use skdata to evaluate an SVM as a model for predicting Iris labels from the features in the [Iris]_ data.
+To begin, let's look at how to use SkData to evaluate an SVM as a model for predicting Iris labels from the features in the [Iris]_ data.
 Fortunately, sklearn has several great SVM wrappers, so all we need to type is the following: